SteelT0rment0r/T0rment0rRice/README.md

 # T0rment0rRice

-A ready-to-use Linux rice assembled from existing open-source projects, with custom configuration, integration, wallpapers, and **The Fuking Installer**.
+A ready-to-use Linux rice assembled from existing open-source projects, with custom configuration, integration, wallpapers, and **The Installer**.

 > **I did not create the original components used in this rice.
 I assembled them, configured them, modified parts of them, and integrated them into one setup.**